svenmalvik/svenmalvik.com/_posts/2021-02-04-azure-icons.md

 image: https://cdn.svenmalvik.com/images/azure-icons.jpg
 ---

 *One of my fellow cloud engineers in my team asked today in the morning about these pretty architecture diagrams that we nowadays have and what the secret behind is.
-That was great question, and easy to answer.
+That was a great question, and easy to answer.
 I think that if one person asks a question, then there will be soe more people asking the same question.
 So here's the "Secret" behind Pretty Architecture Diagrams in Azure"*.

 ## Updated Azure Icons